 Of course, any website you build needs have a place to live.
 Although there are free options available to host your website, we recommend going with affordable hosting providers such as GoDaddy, costing as little as R35.00/mo.
 Most hosting providers will also let you register a domain, making it convenient to set you on your way to building a website.

-If you're new to web development, we recommend you upskill yourself with many free training materials available online, and put what you leaned to the test with your newly acquired hosting provider.
-In no time you will be on your way to utilizing your skills to building beautiful professional websites.
+If you're new to web development, we recommend you upskill yourself with many free training materials available online, and put what you learned to the test with your newly acquired hosting provider.
+In no time, you will be on your way to utilising your skills to building beautiful professional websites.
 These skills you can use to set up your very own eCommerce store, or build one for a client.

 If you have a specific skill or expertise, you can offer your services as a freelancer.
 This could be writing, editing, graphic design, web development, photography, or any number of other skills.
 You can find work through online platforms such as Upwork, Fiverr, or Freelancer, or you can market yourself directly to potential clients.